bjaegerthomas/tech-interview-prep/leetcode_activities/0020_valid_parantheses/README.md

 ## Given Solution

+Solution 1 given by chat gpt:

+// Define a function that accepts a string of brackets function isValid(s) {
+    // Map of opening to closing brackets const pairs = {
+        "(": ")",
+        "{": "}",
+        "[": "]"
+    };

+    // Stack to keep track of opening brackets const stack = [];

+    // Loop through each character
+    for (let char of s) {
+        // If it's an opening bracket, push to stack if (pairs[char]) {
+            stack.push(char);
+        }
+        // If it's a closing bracket
+        else {
+            // Pop from stack
+            const last = stack.pop();
+            // Check if it matches
+            if (pairs[last] !== char) {
+                return false;
+            }
+        }
+    }

+    // At the end, stack must be empty return stack.length === 0;
+}

 ## Key Takeways
 *UPDATE* I have run it and it failed most test cases.
 Seems I'm having issues with my indexing.
 When I subtract 1 from the intial instantiation of the left integer I passed 4 of the 5 test cases except for the second one.
 I think the appraoch is solid, just coming up against the indexing issue.

+*UPDATE* My solution was only taking into account a symetrical string as opposed to properly open and closed sets of brackets or parantheses.
+The use of the stack aloows us to keep track of all of the opening brackets which haven't been satisfied yet by finding their corresponding closing bracket.